Aeolus96/ip_camera_publisher/README.md

 This ROS package streams video from an IP camera using the RTSP protocol, scales down the images, converts it to ROS Image format, and publishes them to a ROS topic.

->!!
+> !!
 Higher resolutions will slow down the streaming significantly. !!

-Example reference using the default (tested with) streaming resolution:
+Reference example using the default streaming resolution:

 - Camera -> RTSP stream out
 - 2304x1296x3 = 8,957,952 Bytes/frame x 10 fps ~ 90 MB/s x 8bits ~ 720 Mb/s